Skip to main content

 Which trail has the most elevation gain in Prince Albert National Park?

-If you're looking for elevation gain, Prince Albert National Park has you covered.
-Grey Owl Trail boasts the most elevation gain with 4,311 ft of total ascent.
-The park's runner-up is Kingsmere Lake Trailhead to Northend Campsite, which will get you 3,927 ft of elevation gain.
+Grey Owl Trail has the most elevation gain with 4,311 ft of total ascent.
+The park's runner-up is Kingsmere Lake Trailhead to Northend Campsite, which has 3,927 ft of elevation gain.

 Are there camping trails available in Prince Albert National Park?